FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 LSP can take advantage of specific error messages, and suggest users to enable the corresponding feature.

-## CST, AST and Typed Tree
+## CST, AST, and Typed Tree

 All trees must always support new features, which means that new nodes will always exist.
-Their specific behavior, desugaring, etc... will be gated by the experimental feature.
+Their specific behavior, desugaring, etc., will be gated by the experimental feature.

 More specifically, this means that variants should not be behind compiler flags.